dannyniu/powerhash/README.md

 making it harder for smart crawlers to access the real contents of your websites.

+Powerhash uses an HMAC-based proof-of-work (POW) algorithm to bind the user agent to its session cookies.
+This requires a moderate amount of computation on the client side, and is not needed when visiting subsequent pages in the same session.

 # Advantages

 - **Stateless**.
 This means PowerHash require nothing but space to store its